 Forming an LLC is a little more involved, but still a relatively simple process.
 You’ll need to choose a legal name your LLC, and be sure to check your proposed name before going to file; you’ll want to be sure you’re choosing a name unique to your business and and check with an attorney before using a name others have protected with a trademark.
 You’ll also need to choose a registered agent.
 This could be yourself if you’re a single-member LLC, or one of your business partners in the case of a multi-member LLC.

-You’ll then need to file articles of incorporation (the specific name of this document can vary depending on your locale) and create an operating agreement, as well as paying a filing fee.
+You’ll then need to file articles of organization (the specific name of this document can vary depending on your locale) and create an operating agreement, as well as paying a filing fee.
 Having a business plan in place can make aspects of this step much simpler as you form an LLC.
 In some states, you’ll be required to obtain your EIN for tax purposes.

 Financing a sole proprietorship vs. LLC

-Whatever type of legal entity you choose to file, funding will likely be a hot topic and a challenge.
+Whatever type of entity you decide to operate under, funding will likely be a hot topic and a challenge.
 Experienced small business owners will likely suggest you keep your full-time job while you get your business off the ground; this personal income can be a steady stream of capital as you get your operation moving.
-Either way, get a business bank account and a business credit card if possible.

 Which pays less taxes, sole proprietorship or LLC?